Relatively Speaking.

 She was right; it was indeed a creepy part of town.

 Once Stephanie was born Mary would frequently visit us at our house in Mississauga.
 She would often pick up my mother so they could both spend the afternoon with us before dinner.
-Like my mother, Mary continually struggled with her weight.
-She, also like my mother was always on the heavy side.
+Like my mother Mary also continually struggled with her weight and she too like my mother was always on the heavy side.
 It was clearly obvious that there was some bad genetics within my mother’s family because Richard and Marg also struggled with diets and were forever trying to lose weight.

 Bonnie would always put out a tray of cookies or butter tarts to have with tea and Mary would have no problem gobbling up three or four of them.
 Mary always lamented how she could never understand why she was such a big woman because she only ate small portions of food.
 It was obvious to me that her problem wasn’t how much she ate, but more of what she ate.
-That was the issue with my mother and her three siblings as to why they were all overweight.
-All four of them had a pretty big sweet tooth.
-Eventually, Mary needed her first knee replacement because her knee could no longer support her weight.
-Once she had the knee replaced Mary still struggled with trying to lose weight and was in constant pain.
+That was the same issue with my mother, Richard and Marg as to why they were all overweight.
+Eventually Mary needed her first knee replacement because her knee could no longer support her weight.
+Once she had her knee replaced Mary still struggled with trying to lose weight and she was in constant pain.
 She needed to walk with a cane for as long as I can remember after her surgery.

 I knew that although I was a lean slim guy, I could just as easily pack on the pounds due to my mother’s bad genetics.
 Because I was very active and never consumed alcohol, I never had a weight issue.
 But, there were a couple times when I was less active and I gained twenty pounds rather quickly.
 I have always tried to stress to my daughter that she too albeit to a smaller degree has the same genetic makeup.
 She needs to keep herself active, watch both her diet and alcohol intake otherwise she too would struggle with weight issues.